 Are you on the hunt for a good Facebook alternative?
 While it may seem like a daunting task, you can rest assured you’re not alone.
-Whether it’s because of hidden terms and conditions, data protection issues, or platform rules and regulations – the reasons for finding an alternative to Facebook are common and more and more users are looking to avoid the American social media giant.
+Whether it’s because of hidden terms and conditions, data protection issues, or platform rules and regulations – the reasons for finding an alternative to Facebook are common and more and more users are looking to avoid the Californian social media giant.
 The market for similar networks is massive, and there’s a large selection of platforms ready to accept Facebook’s digital refugees.
-In our guide, we’ve already introduced some of the biggest and most important social media platforms around.
+In our guide to social media platforms, we’ve already introduced some of the biggest and best-known social networks around.

 One of the main features that Diaspora prides itself on is its decentralisation.
 This is to do with its technical background: the platform consists of many different networks, known as pods.
 User data isn’t collected and stored centrally by the provider, instead the infrastructure is distributed by users themselves, with data carried by these so-called pods.
 If you have good technical know-how, you can actually operate your own pod, which essentially functions as a server.
 This means that you can be certain that your private data remains private and in your own hands.
 Less technically gifted users can use ‘open pods’ in the network instead.

-With a little over 60,000 new users joining in the past 6 months, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
+With an estimated 750,000 registered users, Diaspora is certainly only a very small drop in the ocean compared to Facebook.
 But its decentralised system and the control over your own data that comes with it makes Diaspora a definite option for users concerned about data protection.
-Lastly, Diaspora is completely free of adverts.
+Lastly, Diaspora is completely ad-free.

 |✔ Secure alternative to Facebook||✘ Prior programming knowledge required for managing your own pod|